bitstadium/HockeySDK-Android/README.md

 //add this import
 #import net.hockeyapp.android.metrics.MetricsManager;

-//add this to your main activity's onCreate()-callback MetricsManager.register(this, getApplication());
+// add this to your main activity's onCreate()-callback MetricsManager.register(this, getApplication());

-//add this wherever you want to track a custom event MetricsManager.trackEvent("YOUR_EVENT_NAME");
+// add this wherever you want to track a custom event MetricsManager.trackEvent("YOUR_EVENT_NAME");

-//add this wherever you want to tracka custom event and attach properties or measurements to it.

-HashMap<String, String> properties = new HashMap<>();
+// add this wherever you want to track a custom event and attach properties or measurements to it HashMap<String, String> properties = new HashMap<>();
 properties.put("Property1", "Value1");
 HashMap<String, Double> measurements = new HashMap<>();